-There's also snow park and fun zone prepared for advanced skiers to keep them entertained.
+There's also a snow park and fun zone prepared for advanced skiers to keep them entertained.

-Besides hiking trails and ski piste there are other attractions in the area.
-For adventure lovers there is Demanovska Cave of Liberty - beautiful cave with outstanding rock formations.
+Besides hiking trails and ski piste, there are other attractions in the area.
+For adventure lovers, there is Demanovska Cave of Liberty - a beautiful cave with outstanding rock formations.

-If you like water parks, there are a few places in the area worth visiting, Tatralandia in Liptovský Mikuláš being the biggest one.
+I consider Jasná Nízke Tatry one of the best ski resorts in Europe for families.
+If your little ones get tired, you can relax in a nearby waterpark - Tatralandia in Liptovský Mikuláš being the biggest one in the area.
 There are lots of water slides, jacuzzis, and pools with hot mineral water rich in nutrients.

 It's not surprising - located at the foot of scenic Tatra mountains, it offers lots of tourist attractions.
 Museums, restaurants, SPAs, pubs and discos make Zakopane great place for city people.

 But it is also perfect for outdoor enthusiasts.
-In summer Zakopane is starting point of the best trails in Poland - Tatra mountains are the highest range in the country, and the only mountains of Alpine characteristics in this part of Europe.
+In summer Zakopane is the starting point of the best trails in Poland - Tatra mountains are the highest range in the country and the only mountains of Alpine characteristics in this part of Europe.